-The secret ingredient to Southwest’s profitability and that of any sustainable enterprise is called Brand Lovers: The customers who love you the most.
+The secret ingredient to a sustainable enterprise is called Brand Lovers: The customers who love you the most.
 Brand Lovers emotionally connect with what you do and they want to celebrate who you are.
 Their connection with your brand is so strong that they often don’t consider doing business with anyone else.
 Apple’s Mac users, for example, don’t consider purchasing a PC.
 To them, there is no alternative.

 At the very least, your Brand Lovers choose you more often than your competitors.
-For many companies, the best customers drive over 80% of the business’s profitability and yet, the business generally knows very little about them.
+For many companies, the best customers drive a significant part of their profitability—both through purchasing and by acting as evangelists to convert other people into customers—and yet the business generally knows very little about them.
 Basic market research does not offer you insights into your best customers.
 The true drivers of choice for your best customers are emotional connections to your brand.

 Certain brands have a legion of Brand Lovers – we call them Cult Brands.
-In a Cult Brand like Apple, CEO Steve Jobs knows he’s selling a unique way of life that’s intelligent, creative and special – he’s not just selling computers, digital music players and cell phones.
-The executives of Harley-Davidson know they are selling freedom of the open road and a special kind of family, not just a motorcycle.
-Oprah is far more than just another talk show host: Real, honest and loving, Oprah radiates hope and promise for a better tomorrow.
+In a Cult Brand like Apple, CEO Steve Jobs knew he was selling a unique way of life that’s intelligent, creative, and special—he wasn’t just selling computers, digital music players, and mobile phones.
+Oprah turned herself into a Cult Brand by being is far more than just another talk show host: real, honest and loving, Oprah radiates hope and the promise of a better tomorrow.

 3) Identify your Brand Lovers.

-Perhaps your enterprise doesn’t have Brand Lovers like Apple, Harley or Oprah, but you do have your best customers – customers who give you repeat business and who may tell their friends and colleagues about your brand.
+Perhaps your enterprise doesn’t have Brand Lovers like Apple or Oprah, but you do have your best customers – customers who give you repeat business and who may tell their friends and colleagues about your brand.

 So how do you find your best customers?
 Actually, they often find you.
 They congregate at your stores.
-They send you e-mails and call from time to time to tell you how great you’re doing.
-Some customers might even blog about your products or services, or create videos and post them on YouTube.
-These special customers might mention you on their personal Web pages on Facebook or MySpace.
+They send you e-mails and call you from time to time to tell you how great you’re doing.
+Some customers might even blog about your products or services or create videos and post them on social media.

 On the financial side, if you maintain a customer database, you can sift through and determine who purchases from you with the greatest frequency – and for the longest time span.